apache/flink/docs/libs/gelly_guide.md

 -----------

 Neighborhood methods allow vertices to perform an aggregation on their first-hop neighborhood.

-`groupReduceOnEdges()` can be used to compute an aggregation on the neighboring edges of a vertex, while `groupReduceOnNeighbors()` has access to both the neighboring edges and vertices.
+`reduceOnEdges()` can be used to compute an aggregation on the values of the neighboring edges of a vertex and `reduceOnNeighbors()` can be used to compute an aggregation on the values of the neighboring vertices.
+These methods assume associative and commutative aggregations and exploit combiners internally, significantly improving performance.
 The neighborhood scope is defined by the `EdgeDirection` parameter, which takes the values `IN`, `OUT` or `ALL`. `IN` will gather all in-coming edges (neighbors) of a vertex, `OUT` will gather all out-going edges (neighbors), while `ALL` will gather all edges (neighbors).

-The `groupReduceOnEdges()` and `groupReduceOnNeighbors()` methods return zero, one or more values per vertex.

-When the user-defined function to be applied on the neighborhood is associative and commutative, it is highly advised to use the `reduceOnEdges()` and `reduceOnNeighbors()` methods.
-These methods exploit combiners internally, significantly improving performance.

 For example, assume that you want to select the minimum weight of all out-edges for each vertex in the following graph: